 Acquiring the Frosty Drew Observatory Life List

 Frosty Drew Observatory has created a Life List of over two hundred prime celestial objects arranged by season.
-With the accompanying BLANK maps which you will fill in over time, it provides an easy way for everyone from grade schoolers to elders to become involved with the wonders of the night sky.
+With the accompanying BLANK maps which you will fill in over time, it provides an easy way for everyone from grade school to elders to become involved with the wonders of the night sky.

-Download
+- Download

 Download or print the Frosty Drew Observatory Life List.